dannylee1020/airflow-pipelines/README.md

 # Data Pipelines with Airflow
-## About
+## Overview
-This is a practice project for running airflow DAGs to automate ETL data pipelines, tasks and workflows.
+This is a practice project for running airflow to automate ETL jobs, data pipelines and integrating other tools such as dbt to the analytics workflow.